prettier/prettier-synchronized/readme.md

 This package is a simple wrapper of [`make-synchronized`](https://github.com/fisker/make-synchronized).

-For more complex use cases, it more reasonable to extract into a separate file, and run with [`make-synchronized`](https://github.com/fisker/make-synchronized), example
+For more complex use cases, it more reasonable to extract functionality into a separate file, and run with [`make-synchronized`](https://github.com/fisker/make-synchronized), [`synckit`](https://github.com/un-ts/synckit), or [`make-synchronous`](https://github.com/sindresorhus/make-synchronous) etc.

+Example:

 ```js
 import * as fs from "node:fs/promises";